svempati21/svempati21/README.md

 ### Hi there 👋

 - I recently started learning Python.
-- I'm working on using natural language processing for neuroscience literature
+- I'm also learning to use natural language processing to analyze neuroscience literature

 <!--
 **svempati21/svempati21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.